Contact Your County Office

 This year, 2024, marks the 45th birthday of the Georgia Master Gardener Extension Volunteer Program, and we’re taking time to celebrate.
 We take birthdays pretty seriously around here!

-We began our festivities with a visit to Georgia’s capitol on February 20, 2024.
+Before we dug into garden celebrations, we began our festivities with a visit to Georgia’s capitol on February 20, 2024.
 Along with members of the Georgia Green Industry Association and UGA Horticulture Club undergrad students, MGEVs from Coweta County helped distribute 500 potted ferns and informational packets with basil seeds to legislators’ offices.
 Representative Lynn Smith gave a shout out to Georgia MGEVs, reading a resolution that recognized MGEVs for their outstanding efforts that they contribute to Extension’s programming.
 We shared more in this post.
 Many thanks to the Georgia Master Gardener Association for sponsoring these basil seed kits!

 We’ll conclude our celebrations in October with the GMGA annual conference in Griffin on October 4-5, 2024.
 Hosted by the Henry County MGEVs, this event is sure to please!
 Friday preconference tours will highlight UGA Griffin research, while Saturday’s sessions will speak to the theme, “Think Globally, Grow Locally.”